Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Abstract

-\begin{abstract*} Light-injection attacks pose critical security threats to quantum key distribution (QKD) systems.
-Conventional defense methods, such as isolators, filters, and optical power monitoring, are confronted with the threats of specific attacks and the limitations in integration.
-To address this, we propose and experimentally demonstrate an integrated attack sensing and automatic response unit utilizing the photorefractive effect in a thin-film lithium niobate microring resonator.
-Our unit provides a high rejection ratio against non-resonant injected light.
-For resonant attacks exceeding tens of microwatts, the unit can autonomously attenuate the transmission of the quantum signal light, leading to a significant suppression of the secret key rate.
-This work enhances the security of QKD systems against light-injection attacks by providing a highly sensitive, broadband, and on-chip defense mechanism. \end{abstract*}
+Light-injection attacks pose critical security threats to quantum key distribution (QKD) systems.
+Conventional countermeasures, such as isolators, filters, and optical power monitoring, suffer from limited on-chip compatibility and inherent security vulnerabilities.
+To overcome these limitations, we propose and experimentally demonstrate an integrated photorefractive-based optical power-limiting unit with attack-sensing and automatic-response capabilities in a thin-film lithium niobate microring resonator.
+The unit provides a rejection ratio exceeding \qty{25}{dB} against non-resonant injected light.
+Under resonant attacks with power levels above tens of microwatts, the unit autonomously attenuates the signal transmission.
+In our experiment, a signal attenuation of \qty{14}{dB} was observed under an on-chip attack power of \qty{10}{dBm}, leading to a significant suppression of the secure key rate.
+We further verify its response to pulsed light injection and incorporate possible residual leakage associated with finite response time into the key-rate analysis.
+This work provides a sensitive, broadband, and integrated optical power-limiting approach that significantly enhances the physical-layer security of QKD systems against light-injection attacks.

-\section{INTRODUCTION}
+\section{Introduction}